 HW2.
 Number and percent of participants who received information about reporting abuse, neglect, and exploitation.
-If there was no documentation that the information was provided within the last 12 months, ODP will direct the SC to follow-up with the participant to provide the necessary information.
+If there was no documentation that the information was provided within the last 12 months, ODP will direct the SC to follow-up with the participant and his or her family to provide the necessary information.
 The SC will use the individual monitoring tool to document that information about reporting abuse, neglect, and exploitation was offered as well as to document the date follow-up occurred.
 Documentation of remediation actions is expected to be submitted to ODP by the SCO within 30 days of notification.